 Clinical Pilates is a Physiotherapy led functional and dynamic exercise programme focused on retraining normal patterns of movement from a central stable core.
 This rehabilitation method is particularly effective in correcting the biomechanical imbalances around the hip, lumbar spine and pelvis through exercises that isolate the proximal hip and core muscles.
 Strengthening these deep stability muscles can help to correct muscle imbalance and improve hip joint function.
 It is widely popular all around the world, and you can Click here to find out about other clinics, but with a quick Google search, you will be able to find one close to you.

-Clinical Pilates is different to other physiotherapy rehabilitation exercises because it concentrates specifically on “centering” which refers to activating the deep abdominal muscles, back muscles and pelvic floor in unison, while keeping the lower back in a neutral spine position.
+Pilates is different to other physiotherapy rehabilitation exercises because it concentrates specifically on “centering” which refers to activating the deep abdominal muscles, back muscles and pelvic floor in unison, while keeping the lower back in a neutral spine position.
 This restores the natural curves of the spine and improves body awareness by training the centre to remain active throughout the duration of the Pilates movements.
 If travelling to Manchester is awkward, why not visit CK Physio – London instead!

 The Clinical Pilates concept of strength training is that there are different components which make up a functional core:-